Autism Statistics & Rates in 2022

 People around the world struggle with challenges associated with autism, such as mental health issues, intellectual disabilities, and health concerns.
 Many of these people don’t have access to necessary treatment.

 Changes to the diagnostic criteria of autism over time have contributed to the increase in diagnoses and people seeking treatment for the disorder.
 Autism therapy, such as ABA therapy, can greatly improve the outlook for a person with autism.
 This kind of targeted treatment reduces negative behavior, teaches necessary life skills, and improves overall performance for autistic individuals.

 While there is no cure for autism, early intervention services can help to reduce lifetime health care costs substantially.
 It is estimated that the lifetime cost of autism can be as high as $2 million per person.

-Autism is a common developmental condition, affecting approximately 1 in 54 children in the United States.
-Far more boys are diagnosed with autism than girls (1 in 34 boys versus 1 in 144 girls).
+Autism is a common developmental condition, affecting approximately 1 in 44 children in the United States.
+Far more boys are diagnosed with autism than girls (3.7% of boys versus .9% of girls).

 Most diagnoses are made after the age of 4, though a diagnosis of autism spectrum disorder (ASD) can be reliably made by the age of 2.
 Earlier screening tools are being used to catch cases earlier, allowing for therapy to begin at the soonest point possible, which results in the most successful outcomes.